signalfx/signalfx-agent/docs/kubernetes-setup.md

 apply.
 There are more restrictive security policies that disallow some of the things our agent needs to be effective, such as running in privileged mode and mounting host filesystems to the agent container, as well as reading from the Kubelet and Kubernetes API with service accounts.
+If you cannot use the `default` namespace, you will need to modify each resource and the commands below to run in a separate accessible namespace.

 First we need a service account for the agent (you will need to be a cluster administrator to do the following):

 `oc create serviceaccount signalfx-agent`

-We need to make this service account able to read information about the
+We need to make the agent run as root in the container:
-cluster:

-`oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:default:signalfx-agent`
+`oadm policy add-cluster-role-to-user anyuid system:serviceaccount:default:signalfx-agent`

 Next we need to add this service account to the privileged SCC.
 Run `oc edit